Thad A. Eure

 Thaddeus Armie Eure (November 15, 1899 – July 21, 1993) was an American politician who holds the record for longest tenure as an elected official in the United States, serving as North Carolina Secretary of State from 1936 to 1989.

 Early life

-Born in Gates County, North Carolina, Eure was the son of the Tazewell Augustus Eure and Armecia Langston Eure.
-A farmer, Tazewell Eure, was in the first graduating class at North Carolina Agricultural and Mechanical College (now North Carolina State University) and served in the North Carolina House of Representatives from 1925–1927.
+Born in Gates County, North Carolina, Eure was the son of Tazewell Augustus Eure and Armecia Langston Eure.
+A farmer, Tazewell Eure was in the first graduating class at North Carolina Agricultural and Mechanical College (now North Carolina State University) and served in the North Carolina House of Representatives from 1925–1927.

 He was the oldest of five Eure children.
 He grew up on an 80-acre farm that grew cotton, corn, and peanuts.
 He graduated valedictorian from the now-closed Gatesville High School in 1917.

-He attended the University of North Carolina where he was a member of the Theta Chi Fraternity.
+He attended the University of North Carolina where he was a member of the Theta Chi fraternity.
 He left UNC to serve in the Army during World War I, returning to Chapel Hill, North Carolina to attend the University of North Carolina Law School, graduating in 1922.